 After installation, if you choose to protectively cover the floor, cover the floor completely, since some species are light-sensitive and uncovered areas may change color.
 Use a covering material with a vapor permeance (perm rating) of 1 perm or more (tested I accordance with ASTM E-96) to avoid trapping moisture/vapor on or within the floor.
-Any covering should be taped, using a low-adhesion tape, to base or shoe moldings.
-Avoid taping to finished flooring.
-When taping paper or sheets together, tape them to each other, not to the floor.
+Do not use tape to secure floor protection during construction or renovation.
+Use ram board or similar to protect the floor